wechris/SAPNW752SP04/README.md

 ![SAGUI](./img/sapgui.jpg)

+SAPGUI Login Info:
+Client = 000
+User = SAP*
+Passowrd = Down1oad

+You will then be promted

 **Manual install of SAP NW AS ABAP 752 SP04 Developer Edition**

 The files and folder, on the same level as the vagrant file, will be available under /vagrant